Cristina Perincioli

 Cristina Perincioli (born November 11, 1946, in Bern, Switzerland) is a Swiss film director, writer, multimedia producer and webauthor.
 She moved to Berlin in 1968.
-Since 2003 she has lived Stücken in Brandenburg.
+Since 2003 she lives in Brandenburg.

+Her docufiction films For Women - Chapter 1 and The Power of Men is the Patience of Women advanced the causes of the women's movement in the 1970s.
+Both films are now restored and their collaborative production method rediscovered.

+From 1990 on she developed interactive storytelling, and on this basis, two adventure games with interactive video (1992.
+1996), created seven computer serious games for the public space and several internet portals on violence against women.

 Life and career

-Cristina Perincioli was born in Bern, as third child of the renowned sculptor Marcel Perincioli and his wife Hélène Perincioli-Jörns, a Handweaving Artist.
-She is the granddaughter of the bernese Sculptor Etienne Perincioli.
 In 1968, Cristina Perincioli moved to Berlin to study at the Deutsche Film- und Fernsehakademie Berlin (dffb – German Film and Television Academy).
 This motivated her to documentary films (Nixon in Berlin, Occupation of a Student Residence, Kreuzberg is Ours, Population Explosion) and feature films.
 Her docufiction about a women's strike, For Women: Chapter 1, from 1971 is one of the first contributions to Women's cinema in West Germany; the film won the "Award of the Film Journalists" at the International Short Film Festival Oberhausen 1972.
 Harun Farocki writes: "You can see how much fun liberating knowledge can be."

-In 1969 she was active in the anarchist journal agit 883, co-founder of both the Lesbian movement in 1972 and 1973 of the first "Women's Center", and 1977 of the "Rape Crisis Center”, all in (West-)Berlin.
-In 1975 she wrote with her partner Cäcilia Rentmeister the screenplay for the first feature film about a lesbian relationship produced for German television ("Anna and Edith", ZDF/Second German TV Channel).
+She was a co-founder of both the Lesbian movement in 1972 and 1973 of the first "Women's Center".